Build your own zero-emission electricity supply

 This is a toy model with a strongly simplified setup.
 Please read the warnings below.

-You may also be interested in our sister websites: model.energy for green hydrogen-derived products and an interface to run the detailed European model PyPSA-Eur.
+You may also be interested in our sister websites: model.energy for green hydrogen-derived products, an interface to run the detailed European model PyPSA-Eur and a future German renewable power system running on today's weather and demand.

 Step 1: Select location and weather year